-Dundee & District Tramways no. 21 is the only example of a steam tram trailer in the collection at Crich and, as such, represents an important transitional phase in tramway development between the limited capacity and relatively low-powered horse tramcar era and the much greater capacity and increased tractive power of the large bogie tramcars that emerged during the electric tramway era.
+Dundee & District Tramways no. 21 is the only example of a steam tram trailer in the collection at Crich.
+As such, it represents an important transitional phase in tramway development between the limited capacity and relatively low-powered horse tramway era and the much greater capacity and increased tractive power of the large bogie tramcars that emerged during the electric tramway era.

 Horse trams had to be small and light enough to be pulled with a full complement of passengers and, for this reason alone, seating capacity was generally limited to between 20 and 30, even on double deck cars.
 Even then, additional horses were normally required for any hilly sections of track while steeper gradients were normally ruled out altogether.
 In addition, horses were expensive to house and maintain and needed regular rests.
 They also had a relatively short working life and were prone to disease.

 Steam trams provided a reliable means of overcoming such drawbacks and, in so doing, enabled tramways to operate in much more challenging terrain while transporting many more passengers.
 This opened the way for tramways to develop in many of Britain’s northern industrialised hill towns for the first time.

 A Board of Trade stipulation preventing steam tram locomotives from hauling more than one trailer meant that these were typically designed to accommodate as many passengers as practicable, in order to maximise their operational efficiency and hence, also, their profitability.